Admission procedure

 Wordpress Photo Gallery

-We recommend you to read the information regarding the doctoral admission process within the University of Bucharest, available here and that specific for our doctoral school, available here.
+We recommend you to read the information regarding the doctoral admission process within the University of Bucharest, available here and the specific regulation for our doctoral school, available here.

-Out of the 42 study places, 12 will be subsidized by the Romanian Ministry of Education (of which 6 places with scholarship and 6 without a scholarship), 30 places with a fee and 2 places for non-EU candidates.
+For the September 2025 Admission, the following study places will be available: 1 study place/grant financed from the state budget, 30 places with a fee and 2 places for non-EU candidates.
 The subsidized study places are available only for Romanian and EU citizens.
 For Non-EU citizens, there are available only study places with tuition fee.
 However, Non-EU citizens are eligible for financial assistance through the Scholarships offered by the Romanian State to foreign citizens through the MFA for which they must prepare a separate application.

 In order to be enrolled in an interdisciplinary Ph.D. program at ISDS-UB you have to complete four tasks: